strapi/documentation/docs/user-docs/latest/users-roles-permissions/configuring-administrator-roles.md

 ---
 title: Configure Administrator Roles - Strapi User Guide
-description: Administrators are the users of an admin panel of a Strapi application.
-Administrator accounts and roles are managed with the Role-Based Access Control (RBAC) feature.
+description: Instructions to configure the administrator roles of a Strapi application with the Role-Based Access Control (RBAC) feature.
 ---

 # Configuring administrator roles